Dock MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns closed credit card bills for a CREDIT-type account.
-It distinguishes itself from siblings by noting that for itemized transactions, use openfinance_list_transactions, and that results are bill-level summaries.
+The description clearly states the tool returns CLOSED credit card bills for a CREDIT-type account, with specific fields listed.
+It distinguishes itself from siblings like openfinance_list_transactions (for individual transactions) and openfinance_get_credit_card_bill (single bill).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.